codefresh-io/cap-docs.codefresh.io/_docs/pipelines/images.md

 ###  Image summary view
 The Summary view shows metadata for the image.
-Selecting **more details** for an image tag.
+Select **more details** for an image tag to go to the Image summary.

 {% include
    image.html
    lightbox="true"
-   file="/images/image/summary-view.png"
+   file="/images/image/image-summary-tab.png"
-   url="/images/image/summary-view.png"
+   url="/images/image/image-summary-tab.png"
    alt="Summary info for Images in Codefresh" caption="Summary info for Images in Codefresh" max-width="30%"